phoonhout/phoonhout.github.io/posts/2015-03-16-homepage-launched.md

 ---
 layout: post
-title: "Hank Quinlan, Horrible Cop, Launches Site"
+title: "Homepage is launched"
 date: 2015-03-16
 ---

-Webpage launched.
+Homepage launched.

 - powered by [Jekyll](http://jekyllrb.com)
 - I can use Markdown to author my posts.